Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 >
 > Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

+## ROS2 Environment

+1. Follow these steps if using ROS2:

+1. Download the [ROS2 TCP Endpoint](https://github.com/Unity-Technologies/ROS2-TCP-Endpoint) repository and copy the folders `ROS2_packages/ros2_tcp_endpoint` and `ROS2_packages/unity_interfaces` into the `src` folder in your Colcon workspace.

+1. Navigate to your Colcon workspace and run `colcon build && source install/setup.bash`.
+Ensure there are no errors.

+1. Note that in the `server_endpoint`, the script fetches parameters for the TCP connection.
+You will need to know the IP address of your ROS2 machine - this should be the same value as the one set as `Host Name` on the RosConnect component in Unity.

 ## Unity Scene
 1. Launch Unity and create a new scene.
 2. Open Package Manager and click the + button at the top left corner.
 Select "add package from git URL" and enter "https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector" to install the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) package.